San Jose Sharks: Rebuilding (2022–present)

 On August 6, San Jose traded Karlsson to the Pittsburgh Penguins as part of a three-team trade also featuring the Montreal Canadiens.
 San Jose received a conditional first-round selection from Pittsburgh in the 2024 NHL entry draft, along with forwards Mikael Granlund and Mike Hoffman and defenseman Jan Rutta.
 During the 2023–24 season, the Sharks became the first team since the 1965–66 Boston Bruins to allow 10 goals in consecutive games.
 Their 0–10–1 record tied the record for longest losing streak to start the season.
-They traded Tomas Hertl at the trade deadline, receiving David Edstrom and a 2025 first round pick in return.
+They traded Tomáš Hertl at the trade deadline, receiving David Edstrom and a 2025 first round pick in return.
 After the 2023–24 season, head coach David Quinn was fired.

-On May 7, 2024, the Sharks won the NHL draft lottery for the first time in franchise history, securing the number one pick for the 2024 NHL entry draft, picking Macklin Celebrini from Boston University.
+On May 7, 2024, the Sharks won the NHL draft lottery for the first time, securing the number one pick for the 2024 NHL entry draft, picking Macklin Celebrini from Boston University.
 Assistant coach Ryan Warsofsky was announced as Quinn's replacement as head coach on June 13, 2024.
 The Sharks finished the 2024–25 season last but fell to picking second overall in the 2025 NHL entry draft, with which they selected Michael Misa.
 Following the season, captain Logan Couture retired, spending his entire NHL career with the Sharks.

 At the start of the 2025–26 season, amidst the team losing their first five games of the season, Warsofsky said "I'd give up one of my children for a f-----g win."
 He later apologized for the comments.
+On April 16, Macklin Celebrini surpassed Joe Thornton's single-season point record of 114 by a single point, making 115 points the new all-time season total.
+He was named team captain prior to the upcoming season.